 How Can We Ensure That These Treatments Are Only Used By Those that Need Them?

 National and international anti-doping associations could play an active role in this process.
-They could create an accreditation process which creates a system of trusted doctors that can be utilized by patients.
+They could create an accreditation process which establishes a system of trusted doctors that can be utilized by patients.
 Transparency could be bolstered by using independent medical specialists that could assess the potential benefit to the athlete and provide a recommendation to league or board officials.

 As These Treatments Become More Acceptable, They Will Become More Widespread

-Also, although certain uses for Human Growth Hormone are considered off-limits by the United States Food and Drug Administration, there are certain areas in which patients with HGH Deficiency will be able to experience ancillary benefits which could benefit them greatly.
+Also, although specific uses for Human Growth Hormone are considered off-limits by the United States Food and Drug Administration, there are certain areas in which patients with HGH Deficiency will be able to experience ancillary benefits which could benefit them greatly.
 For example, although a patient cannot receive HGH explicitly to improve joint health or improve cognitive health, they can experience these benefits directly as a result of HGH Injection Therapy for Human Growth Hormone Deficiency.
-As the scientific evidence behind Human Growth Hormone Therapy continues to grow, there is no doubt that the range of uses for HGH will continue to grow more broad.
+As the scientific evidence behind Human Growth Hormone Therapy continues to grow, there is no doubt that the range of uses for HGH will continue to become broader.
 There is no doubt that Human Growth Hormone will one day be considered a wonder drug of our time.

 Can HGH Really Make You Heal 6 Times Faster From Injury?

 By the way, doctor: HGH after surgery